reflexcameras/reflexcamera/usermanual.md

 Arrows to move box edges.
 Move the boxes to exclude cobwebs/ leaves and other objects that might move and trigger unwanted recordings.

 `Default settings` Use this button to apply the camera's default settings.
 These settings are optimised for long deployments and provide relatively low but acceptable lighting to minimise the camera's power consumption.
-For clearer images increase the LED brightness to improve the video quality,
+For clearer images increase the LED brightness to improve the image quality.

 `Focus 0.0` to `Focus 10.0`
 Slider for fine-tuning the camera's focus.
 Right = close focus.
 Left = infinity.
 Watch the video feed and adjust the slider until the image is in focus.
 It can be helpful to zoom into the image to triple check it is in focus.
-This slider tends to be more reliable than the Autofocus.
+Fine tuning this slider tends to be more reliable than using Autofocus when there is not much light (i.e. under a tree canopy).

 `30FPS` `60FPS` `120FPS`
 Frames per second (FPS) refers to the number of images recorded in each second of video.
 Higher frame rates provide clearer images with less blur.
 There is a tradeoff however as each frame needs more light to compensate for the short exposure time.
 Higher frame rates are therefore associated with better quality videos but also higher power consumption due to the LED brightness and CPU processing demands.